 - 14-16 oz block firm tofu twice frozen

 - 1 tsp sake

 - 1 tsp sesame oil

-- Mix together ginger, garlic, water, soy sauce, sake, sesame oil, and mirin in a wide dish.
+- Mix together ginger, garlic, broth, soy sauce, sake, mirin, and nutritional yeast.
+Place in a wide dish.

 - Place each tofu chunk into the air fryer.
 Make sure the tofu chunks are spaced apart and not touching.
-Lightly spray the chunks with oil.
-Bake in the air fryer at 350°F for 15 minutes, flipping halfway through.
+Air fry at 375°F for about 15 minutes or until browned and crispy.